Agricultural commune

 An agricultural commune is a commune based on agricultural labor.
 It is usually differentiated from other forms of collective agriculture by near-complete collective ownership of capital assets and collective consumption of the products of agriculture.

 Karl Marx

-In his 1881 letter to Vera Zasulich, Karl Marx wrote that historically the "agricultural commune" is the most recent type of archaic forms of societies.
+In his 1881 letter to Vera Zasulich, Karl Marx wrote that historically the obshchina, the traditional Russian "agricultural commune" was the most recent type of archaic forms of societies.
 Marx wrote that the following features distinguish the agricultural commune from more archaic forms of commune.